ZebMcKayhan/WireguardManager/README.md

 [Setup Transmission and/or Unbound to use WG Client (alternative way)](#setup-transmission-andor-unbound-to-use-wg-client-alternate-way)
 [I cant access my nas/samba share over vpn](#i-cant-access-my-nassamba-share-over-vpn)
 [Why is my SMB share slow over vpn](#why-is-my-smb-share-slow-over-vpn)

+# Preface
+This guide is written for the purpose of aiding users in setting up Wireguard Session Manager on their ASUS router.
+When it comes to setting up Wgm, the guide serves as informational and also as a command reference.
+However, some of the examples may not always be applicable for your specific system.
+You are advised to read the text to understand what different parts do and adopt each command to suite your system.

+Following all parts of this guide as-is may cause conflicts in your system as many parts are stand alone demonstrative examples.

+With that said, Congratulations on your choice of setting up Wireguard and Wireguard Session Manager.
+I hope this guide will serve you well and provide a hazzle free setup of Wireguard on your ASUS router.

 # Setup wgm